 A foodshed is a geographic region that supplies a population center with food.
 The term is often used to describe the movement of food from producer to consumer (Hedden,1929) considering all points along the way including labor, processing, transport, waste and so on.

-Using the public space of SCCFM farmers’ markets, the FSP orchestrates a free event each month in which tastings, talks, music, cooking demonstrations, and family-focused activities spotlight seasonal food items, the vendors growing them, the cooks using them and the cultural and historical role they have played in this region.
+Using the public space of SCCFM farmers’ markets, FSP orchestrates a free event each month in which tastings, talks, music, cooking demonstrations, and family-focused activities spotlight seasonal food items, the vendors growing them, the cooks using them and the cultural and historical role they have played in this region.
 Our goal is to promote relationship building among farmers, restaurants, grocers, individuals and organizations through the frame of ecological farming and food justice.

-For more information about the 2013 Foodshed Project Event Series, please contact Nicki Zahm with questions or if you would like to volunteer, email@example.com or (831) 325-4294.
+Please contact Nicki Zahm with questions or if you would like to volunteer, email@example.com or (831) 325-4294.

 The 2019 season ramps back up in June.
 Join us for a fun day of family friendly festivities.
 Come and learn, taste, participate, dance and enjoy the markets at their best.